| Home Screen Layout

 - After testing the return output to its default setting, press the left (9 o’clock) button twice to return to the menu.

 - Pressing the right (3 o'clock) button twice from the menu screen takes you to the Smart Stat Information Screen.

 - The information found on this screen is view only and displays information about the Smart Stat such as the connected Room, Zone or Equip name, the Pairing Address of the Smart Stat to CCU, Firmware Version, Bootloader Version, and the Serial Number of the Smart Stat.

 - The support team may need information from this screen for troubleshooting purposes.

 - Pressing the right (3 o'clock) button three times from the menu screen takes you to the Installer Options Screen.

-- On the installer screen menu you will find menu item pair with CCU which will be selected when pairing the Smart Stat to CCU during installation.
+- On the installer screen menu, you will find a menu item paired with CCU which will be selected when pairing the Smart Stat to CCU during installation.

-- There are also other menu items that are used for troubleshooting such as:
+- other menu items are used for troubleshooting such as:

 Temp Offset (Used to calibrate onboard temp sensor), Hardware Test (Used to check and test functions of the Smart Stat), BLE Debug, and Factory Reset (which will restore the Smart Stat to the default configuration.

 Enable Temp Slave - this will enable the Local Interface Sensor to function as a sensor.
 This would be for connecting a Local Interface Sensor to a Smart Node for VAV/DAB.